Huangfu Song

 Huangfu Song (died c.
 April 195), courtesy name Yizhen, was a military general who lived during the Eastern Han dynasty of China.
-He is best known for helping to suppress the Yellow Turban Rebellion and Liang Province Rebellion.
+He is known for the suppression the Yellow Turban Rebellion and Liang Province rebellion.

 He was one of three imperial commanders when the Yellow Turban Rebellion broke out, along with Zhu Jun and Lu Zhi.
 He was known to be a modest and generous person.
-Lu Zhi was removed from command after the eunuch Zuo Feng (左豐) made false accusations against him; Lu Zhi had refused to bribe Zuo Feng.
+Lu Zhi was removed from command after the eunuch Zuo Feng made false accusations against him; Lu Zhi had refused to bribe Zuo Feng.
 Huangfu Song, who took over command of the imperial troops from Lu Zhi, continued to use Lu as a strategist and reported his contributions to the imperial court.
 Thus, in the same year, Lu Zhi regained his post as Master of Writing (尚书).

 Life

-Huangfu Song was a nephew of Huangfu Gui (皇甫规), a military general; his father Huangfu Jie (Huangfu Gui's elder brother) was the Administrator of Yanmen Commandery.
-He was eventually nominated as a xiaolian and maocai.
-Chen Fan and Dou Wu, both important imperial officials, tried to nominate Huangfu Song as an official, but Huangfu rejected their nominations.
+Huangfu Song was a nephew of Huangfu Gui (皇甫規; 104-174), a military general, and Lady Huangfu.
+His father Huangfu Jie (Huangfu Gui's elder brother) was the Administrator of Yanmen Commandery.
+His grandfather Huangfu Qi (皇甫旗) and great-grandfather Huangfu Ling (皇甫棱; one of his known positions was General who Crosses the Liao (River)) were also military officials serving the Eastern Han.

-During the Yellow Turban rebellion, Huangfu was initially sent to defeat the Yellow Turban rebels in Yingchuan, along with Zhu Jun.
-After their success at Yingchuan, Huangfu and Zhu were sent to quell the rebels in Runan and Chen Commanderies, and were also successful.
-Later, Zhang Bao was defeated and killed by imperial forces led by Huangfu Song and Guo Dian (郭典) at Xiaquyang County (下曲陽縣; west of present-day Jinzhou, Hebei), while Zhang Liang also met his end at the hands of imperial forces led by Huangfu Song at Guangzong County (廣宗縣; southeast of present-day Guangzong County, Hebei).
+Since young, he was well versed with the Classic of History and the Poetry and also known as his masteries in archery and horsemanship.
+Nominated into the title of Filial and Incorrupt, he serves as a magistrate in Jingzhao and Hedong, but resigned after his father died.

+Later, Huangfu Song was eventually nominated by his province's Office as a xiaolian and maocai.
+However, Huangfu Song also refused those offers to join the office of the Grand Tutor Chen Fan and the General-in-Chief Dou Wu.
+Only after Emperor Ling of Han personally sent an invitation and sent a special carriage, that Huangfu Song accepted to become Administrator of Beidi in 180.